 Denmark will host three stages in 2022.
-Probably, the race kicks into gear with a flat individual time trial in Copenhagen.
+Probably, the race sets off with a flat individual time trial in Copenhagen.
 Although featuring some sharp turns, the course suits specialist who can push a big gear.

 At 199 kilometres, the 2nd stage is going to be a coastal ride between Rosskilde and Nyborg.
 The first half of the race takes in three short climbs in quick succession – Côte d’Asnæs Indelukke, Côte d’Høve Stræde and Côte de Karup Strandbakke -, while the Storebælbro with 16 kilometres out is not entirely flat either.
 Still, a bunch sprint is next to certain.